pystardust/ani-cli/README.md

     Multiple episodes can be chosen given a range Choose episode [1-13]: 1 6
       This would choose episodes 1 2 3 4 5 6

+   Passing arguments:
+     Put all the arguments inside quotes '' or "" Seperate the arguments with spaces
+     For e.g.
+	ani-cli -e '--brightness=-15 --gamma=-15 --pause'
   ```

 ## Dependencies